NestorRendon/Soundscape_article/Readme.md

 Contains the scripts of the methodology.

 ### 2. Data
 Contains the datasets used for the scripts.
-Note that the acoustic recordings will be provided upon request.
-Please contact: victoria.isaza@udea.edu.co.

 ## Data Folder Contents